MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 This section lists information you should gather as well as accounts and network entity information you should have before starting [!INCLUDE [Product short](includes/product-short.md)] installation.

 - Acquire a license for Enterprise Mobility + Security E5 (EMS E5/A5), Microsoft 365 E5 (M365 E5/A5/G5) or Microsoft 365 E5/A5/G5 Security directly via the [Microsoft 365 portal](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-pricing) or use the Cloud Solution Partner (CSP) licensing model.
 Standalone [!INCLUDE [Product short](includes/product-short.md)] licenses are also available.
+For more information about license requirements, see [Licensing and privacy](/defender-for-identity/technical-faq#licensing-and-privacy).

 - Verify that the servers you intend to install [!INCLUDE [Product short](includes/product-short.md)] sensors on are able to reach the [!INCLUDE [Product short](includes/product-short.md)] Cloud Service.
 They should be able to access https://*your-instance-name*sensorapi.atp.azure.com (port 443).
 For example, https://*contoso-corp*sensorapi.atp.azure.com.<br><br>
 To get your instance name, see the About page in the Identities settings section at <https://security.microsoft.com/settings/identities>.
 The [!INCLUDE [Product short](includes/product-short.md)] sensor supports the use of a proxy.
 For more information on proxy configuration, see [Configuring a proxy for [!INCLUDE [Product short](includes/product-short.md)]](configure-proxy.md).